int-brain-lab/ibl-alignment-gui/docs/source/getting_started.rst

 Filtering Units
 """""""""""""""

-By default, the Ephys plots display all units classified as Good and MUA during spike sorting.
+By default, the Ephys plots display all of the units returned by the spike sorting.

 To restrict which units are shown, use the ``Filter Plots`` option in the menu bar.
 This allows you to selectively display specific unit classes, making it easier to focus on well-isolated units during alignment.